Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_sc.md

 ## Before you start

 - Perform mapping of sc(sn)RNA-seq reads to the reference genome using [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md).
+  - You can download a test input file mapped by STARsolo on the mouse genome from [here](https://zenodo.org/records/14976391).
 - Download a gene annotataion file of your interest in GTF format.

 Here is an example code for downloading a mouse gene annotation file (Ensembl 102):